raystack/frontier/docs/docs/tenants/org.md

 # Organization

 ## Overview

-An Organization in Shield is a top-level resource.
+An Organization in Frontier is a top-level resource.
 Each Project, Group, User, and Audit logs (coming soon) belongs to an Organization.
-There can be multiple tenants in each Shield deployement and an Organization will usually represent one of your tenant.
+There can be multiple tenants in each Frontier deployement and an Organization will usually represent one of your tenant.

 An Organization serves as a container for users, groups, projects and resources.
 Each organization can have its own set of admins and access control policies.
 Users from one organization are seperated from others.

-An Organization slug is must be unique in the entire Shield deployment.
+An Organization slug is must be unique in the entire Frontier deployment.
 No two organization can have same the slug.
 Whenever a user creates an Organization, one is assigned the role of the Organization Admin by default.

 Users are shared between organizations: Any user may belong to multiple organizations and will be able to use the same identity to navigate between organizations.

 ---

 ### Permissions and Roles at Organization level

 | **Role**                     | **Permissions**                                  | **Description**                                                                                                                     |